 Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all children are capable of achieving high standards in science.
 Our whole school approach to the teaching and learning of science involves the following:

-- Science is taught weekly in planned and arranged topic blocks, which link, whenever possible, to our Read to Write texts and/or our Creative Curriculum topics being studied in each year group.
+- Science is taught weekly, by the Subject Lead, in planned and arranged topic blocks, which link, whenever possible, to our Read to Write texts and/or our Creative Curriculum topics being studied in each year group.
 This is a strategy to enable the achievement of a greater depth of knowledge.

 - We build upon the learning and skill development of the previous years.
 As the children’s knowledge and understanding increases, and they become more proficient in selecting, using scientific equipment, collating and interpreting results, they become increasingly confident in their growing ability to come to conclusions based on real evidence.

 - Working Scientifically skills are embedded into lessons to ensure these skills are being developed throughout the children’s school career and new vocabulary and challenging concepts are introduced through direct teaching.
 This is developed through the years, in-keeping with the topics being studied.